-Should You Include a Photo on Your Resume or CV in 2019?
+Should You Include a Picture on Your Resume or CV in 2019?

-Should you include a photo on your Resume or CV? [+Good and Bad Examples]
+Should You Include a Picture on Your Resume or CV? [+Good and Bad Examples]

 You probably already know that every element of your resume or CV will be scrutinized by recruiters.
 That makes the decision to include a photo of yourself, or not, an important one.